zoran-cuckovic/beautiful-jekyll/_posts/2020-12-08-combining-hillshades.md

 ---
 layout: post
-title: 'Working with hillshades: beauty is not all there is to it!'
+title: 'Combining hillshades: beauty is not all there is to it!'
 published: true
 tags:
   - hillshade